SuperNove02/typst-arbeitszeiterfassung/README.md

 # typst-template

-This template can be used for traking worktime.
+This template can be used for tracking worktime.